dantheduke675/UMGC_SWEN_661_T7/README.md

 - Configured eslint for the project

 ## Ashvini

 - Designed the Symptoms, Schedule, Account, and Calling screens
 - Worked on the comparison document
 - Tested the app locally.

+# Weekly Contributions 09/16-09/22

+## Daniel

+-

+## Justin

+- Worked on the README
+- Added Accessibility testing for the Flutter application
+- Enhanced apects of the code to meet WCAG 2.1 Level AA Compliance
+- Added Integration testing for the Flutter application
+- Added End to End testing for the Flutter application

+## Ian

+-

 ### AI Disclosure: The code in this project was written with the help of Figma Make, Claude Opus 5, and Claude Sonnet 5 many of the screens were adapted from screens written with Figma Make and Claude Opus 5 as well with Figma and Claude working to translate the screens into code which was then edited and check by the Team in order to better reflect the project.
 The code has been subject to changes by Team 7 and all content is to be reviewed by Team 7 before submission.